pingcap/tidb-operator/en/backup-to-gcs.md

 + `.spec.maxReservedTime`: A backup retention policy based on time.
 For example, if you set the value of this configuration to `24h`, only backup items within the recent 24 hours are retained.
 All backup items out of this time are deleted.
 For the time format, refer to [`func ParseDuration`](https://golang.org/pkg/time/#ParseDuration).
 If you have set the maximum number of backup items and the longest retention time of backup items at the same time, the latter setting takes effect.
 + `.spec.schedule`: The time scheduling format of Cron.
 Refer to [Cron](https://en.wikipedia.org/wiki/Cron) for details.
 + `.spec.pause`: `false` by default.
 If this parameter is set to `true`, the scheduled scheduling is paused.
 In this situation, the backup operation will not be performed even if the scheduling time is reached.
 During this pause, the backup [Garbage Collection](https://pingcap.com/docs/stable/reference/garbage-collection/overview) (GC) runs normally.
 If you change `true` to `false`, the full backup process is restarted.

+> **Note:**
+>
+> TiDB Operator creates a PVC.
+This PVC is used for both ad-hoc full backup and scheduled full backup.
+The backup data is stored in PV first, and then uploaded to remote storage.
+If you want to delete this PVC after the backup is completed, you can refer to [Delete Resource](cheat-sheet.md#delete-resources) to delete the backup Pod first, and then delete the PVC.